Xabia598/ATENEA-PROJECT/README.md

 pip install -r requirements.txt

+You will need to have an https://ipinfo.io token if you want to have the 100% functionality.
 _Note that this project is just made for fun, not for "professional" purposes, probaby it isnt optimized at 100% or its bad optimized, please understand this :)_